 Soon, the ex-lovers are thrown together to investigate the fallout of a failed government experiment.
 With a trail to follow of murders, virus-ridden humans, and missing research, Emberly’s problems just keep mounting.

 Straight from the Hogwarts curriculum, this encyclopedia of wizarding world creatures is written from the perspective of the celebrated magizoologist Newt Scamander.
 A fantasy book essential, Fantastic Beasts and Where to Find Them comes with beautiful illustrations by Olivia Lomenech Gill.
 Featuring both beastly favorites from the Harry Potter series and monstrous surprises for even the most die-hard of fans, discover the quirks and dangers of magnificent magical beasts across five different continents!

 The Bone Mother

 David Demchuk’s outstanding horror fantasy book features some eerie and lesser-known magical creatures.
 Focusing on Slavic folklore, Demchuk delivers a collection of short stories that come together as a chorus of mythical creatures on the brink of extinction before World War II.
 Among these refugees are the Rusalka, malicious water sprites; the Strigoi, bloodthirsty Romanian spirits that were the original basis for modern-day vampires; and the Drevniye, ghostly creatures who disguise themselves as their victims.
 Intense and interconnected, these stories deliver stomach-twisting chills.
-This book is temporarily unavailable.

 Featured photo: Wikimedia Commons